harbour/core/README.md

 ## on MS-DOS hosts (possible cross-build targets: Windows, OS/2, Linux)

-Make sure to have your C compiler of choice properly installed in PATH.
+Make sure to have your C compiler of choice installed in PATH.

 To build: